 - FS Carrying Fecal Sac (Confirmed) -- Adult carrying fecal sac.

-- FY Feeding Young (Confirmed) -- Adult feeding young that have left the nest, but are not yet flying and independent (should not be used with raptors, terns, and other species that may move many miles from the nest site; often supersedes FL).
+- FY Feeding Young (Confirmed) -- Adult feeding young that have left the nest, but are not yet flying and independent (for some projects should not be used with raptors, terns, and other species that may move many miles from the nest site; often supersedes FL).

-- CF Carrying Food (Confirmed) -- Adult carrying food for young (should not be used for corvids, raptors, terns, and certain other species that regularly carry food for courtship or other purposes).
+- CF Carrying Food (Confirmed) -- Adult carrying food for young (for some projects should not be used for corvids, raptors, terns, and certain other species that regularly carry food for courtship or other purposes).

 - FL Recently Fledged Young (Confirmed) -- Recently fledged or downy young observed while still dependent upon adults.